Embry v. Hargadine, McKittrick Dry Goods Co.

 St. Louis Court of Appeals, Missouri

 Embry (plaintiff) was employed by Hargadine, McKittrick Dry Goods Co.
 (McKittrick) (defendant).
-Embry was first hired under a written contract which provided he would be employed for one year at a salary of $2,000 per year.
-Near termination of his written contract, Embry states that he attempted on several occasions to convince the company’s president, Thos.
+Embry was first hired under a written contract, which provided that he would be employed for one year at a salary of $2,000 per year.
+Embry stated that near the termination of the written contract, he attempted on several occasions to convince the company’s president, Thos.
 H. McKittrick, to employ him for an additional year under the same terms.
-While both parties agree that conversations between Embry and McKittrick took place, they disagree as to the substance and result of those conversations.
-Embry states that he informed McKittrick that if his contract was not renewed, he would leave his position.
-McKittrick denies that Embry ever made this statement.
-Embry states that in response to his statement, McKittrick assured him to go about his business “without worry.”
-Embry says he relied on this statement as a manifestation of intent by McKittrick to reemploy him for an additional year.
-However, approximately two months after this conversation occurred, Embry’s employment with McKittrick was terminated.
+Although both parties agreed that conversations between Embry and McKittrick took place, they disagreed as to the substance and result of those conversations.
+Embry stated that he informed McKittrick that if his contract was not renewed, he would leave his position.
+Embry states that in response to his statement, McKittrick assured him to go about his business without worry.
+Embry indicated he relied on this statement as a manifestation of intent by McKittrick to reemploy him for an additional year.
+McKittrick agreed that Embry gave him an ultimatum, but he denied Embry's recounting of their conversation.
+Rather, McKittrick said he told Embry that Embry should go and get his men on the road, but McKittrick would have to take up the contract matter with Embry at a later time, because McKittrick was preparing for a stockholders' meeting.
+Approximately two months after this conversation occurred, Embry’s employment with McKittrick was terminated.
 Embry brought suit on the ground that his termination violated his employment contract.
-The trial court found that McKittrick’s actual intent was not to enter into a new employment contract with Embry, and held for McKittrick.
+During the trial, the court instructed the jury that the conversation as remembered by Embry would make a contract if the jury found that by that conversation, both parties intended to, and did, contract for Embry's continued employment.
+After a trial, the jury found in McKittrick's favor.
 Embry appealed.
+On appeal, Embry asserted that the trial court's jury instruction was inappropriate because it required the jury to find not only that the conversation happened as Embry remembered, but also that the parties intended by the conversation to enter into a contract with each other for Embry's continued employment.

 Rule of Law